kuleshov/gwaskb/README.md

 ## Information extraction

-We demonstrate our information extraction system in a series of Jupyter notebooks in the `notebooks` subfolder.
+We demo our system in a series of Jupyter notebooks in the `notebooks` subfolder.

-1. `phenotype-extraction.ipynb` extracts a phenotype for each papers
+1. `phenotype-extraction.ipynb` identifies the phenotypes studied in each paper
-2. `table-extraction.ipynb` extracts mutation ids and their associated p-values
+2. `table-pval-extraction.ipynb` extracts mutation ids and their associated p-values
 3. `table-phenotype-extraction.ipynb` extracts relations between mutations and a specific phenotype (out of the many that can be described in the paper)
-4. `acronym-extraction.ipynb`: often, phenotypes are defined as acronym, and we need a module to resolve those acronyms
+4. `acronym-extraction.ipynb`: often, phenotypes are mentioned via acronyms, and we need a module to resolve those acronyms
 5. `evaluation.ipynb`: here, we merge all the results and evaluate our accuracy

 The result is a second SQLite database containing facts (e.g. mutation/disease relations) that we have extracted from the literature.